emmekeaarts/mHMMbayes/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Reduced the size of the package to xx by adjusting the datasets used in te vignette.

 ## Test environments
 * local OS X install, R 3.6.1
 * win-builder (devel and release), results can be obtained from: